patuellimalagola/patuellimalagola.github.io/en.md

 We are an agricultural estate business based in the Ravenna municipality, in Emilia-Romagna (Italy).

-We produce wheat, chickpeas, green peas, alfaalfa, Trebbiano grapes.
+On this website you can keep up to date with [what we produce](/products) and with our [future goals](/goals).

-This website is under construction, please [contact us](/contact) if you require further information.
+This website is currently under construction, please bear with us and [get in touch](/contact) if you require further information.